shaurya-ahuja/Game_starwars/README.md

 # Star Wars Game

-A space shooter game built with Python and Pygame, inspired by Tech With Tim.
+A space shooter game built with Python and Pygame.

 ## Features
 - **Single Player Mode**: Test your skills against waves of enemies.